Argonity/sinatra-isave-app/wireframing.md

 - Priority level value not showing on edit form.
 - Converting price and amount_saved inputs with comma.
 - Add logo w/ link to every page so user can route home.
+- No one is logged in and clicking on the logo to go to home page returns error.
+Check get '/' code in app controller.
+- Delete page CSS styling for buttons.

 Sinatra Tech Coach:
 Jennifer Pazos: